 Choi’s personal essays have appeared in several publications including Quill & Quire and Writer’s Digest.
 A columnist with the Global Korea Post, much of her writing touches on issues of cultural identity and promoting diverse Canadian voices.

-For over 15 years, Ann has been a teacher with the York Region District School Board (YRDSB) working primarily with English language learners, students in Special Education, and students with academic and social-emotional needs.
-She has served on many committees and groups that address equity issues and student well-being.
+For over 16 years, Choi has been an educator with the York Region District School Board (YRDSB) working primarily with English language learners, students in Special Education, and students with academic and social-emotional needs.
+She has served on many committees and groups that address equity issues and student well-being, and was chair of the Network of Educators for Korean-Canadian Students (NEKS) for 2015-2017.

-As the current chair of the YRDSB Network of Educators for Korean-Canadian Students (NEKS), Ann is committed to providing support for educators who work with students and parents/guardians of Korean-Canadian heritage, as well as to promote opportunities for community building.
-Ann also serves as a mentor for Arts & Science students at the University of Toronto interested in connecting with alumni established in the Arts industry and is a speaker with Passages Canada.
+Choi is a mentor for Arts & Science students at the University of Toronto interested in connecting with alumni established in the Arts industry and is a speaker with Passages Canada, an initiative of Historica Canada.
 She lives in Toronto with her husband and daughter.